Gas Fireplace Won’t Stay Lit

 What’s the Difference Between a Thermocouple and Thermopile?

 A thermopile can be used to power a thermostat in some appliances.
 However, a thermocouple does not provide enough electricity to do so.
+You can take the same steps described above with both types if your gas fireplace will not stay lit.

 Other Reasons a Gas Fireplace Won’t Stay Lit